 May Richmond Park is a wonder and is home to a large herd of deer, in May you can take a guided walk to learn more about it.
 The Tower of London is holding special evening tours called Pride, Power and Politics: a tour of the Tower’s LGTB+ histories.

-June Regent’s Park is home to the annual foodie extravangza that is Taste London.
-St James’s Park is where you will find at spot to see the Trooping of the Colour, which celebrate the Queen’s official birthday, and a week before the main event they hold the rehearsal which offers a great chance to catch the pomp and circumstance with a closer view – no royals tho’.
+June Regent’s Park is home to the annual foodie extravaganza that is Taste London.
+St James’s Park is where you will find a spot to see the Trooping of the Colour, which celebrates the Queen’s official birthday, and a week before the main event they hold the rehearsal which offers a great chance to catch the pomp and circumstance with a closer view – no royals tho’.
 Hampton Court hosts its Palace Music Festival hosting acts such as Bryan Ferry, Jools Holland and Van Morrison.